christian512/powergrid_neighbors/README.md

 # Powergrid Neighborhood
 This is a test project for genetic algorithms, that should optimize costs for power within a residential neighborhood.
-Please note that this is just a test project and mainly written for a course at Københavns Universitet.
+Please note that this is a non realistic model and only written for learning about genetic algorithms.
 However it can illustrate the capabilities of genetic algorithms and also connect it to realistic problem.
-For more information please read the text below.
-The report (for the course at KU) will be uploaded later.
+For more information please read the text below or the [report](https://github.com/christian512/powergrid_neighbors/blob/master/powergrid_neighbor.pdf)

 ## Model
 Implementation at [src/grid.py](https://github.com/christian512/powergrid_neighbors/blob/master/src/grid.py).